VI. Fees and Registration

 In 1982 Graduate Council adopted the policy stated below on Part-Time students with revisions made in 1995.

-- (a) he/she no longer meets the criteria for part-time status, or
+• (a) they no longer meets the criteria for part-time status, or

-- (b) he/she petitions for full-time status, or
+• (b) they petition for full-time status, or

-- (c) his/her department withdraws its general approval of part-time study.
+• (c) their department withdraws its general approval of part-time study.

 Procedures

-- A. Any student who desires to enroll on a part-time basis will be required to submit an Application for Part Time Status (available at the Graduate Division web page) and provide a detailed written justification.
+• Any student who desires to enroll on a part-time basis will be required to submit an Application for Part Time Status and provide a detailed written justification.
 Financial considerations or the desire to enroll in one class only will not, in themselves, be considered sufficient justification for part-time status.

 Registration In-Absentia

-All students pursuing doctoral or masters degrees in academic disciplines as well as those pursuing professional masters or doctoral degrees are eligible for the fee reduction.
+All students pursuing doctoral or master's degrees in academic disciplines as well as those pursuing professional master's degrees are eligible to apply for in absentia status, resulting in a fee reduction.
 Students in self-supporting graduate programs are not covered by this policy.

 Students may apply for in absentia registration status under the following circumstances: